-Every member of staff who is involved in a 'regulated activity' relating to children will need an Enhanced DBS check.

-The School Staffing (England) Regulations 2009, the Non-Maintained Special Schools (England) Regulations 2015 and the Education (Independent School Standards) Regulations 2014 require proprietors to check that a person to be appointed is not subject to an interim prohibition order or a prohibition order.
-Anyone who has been barred will not be employed..

-(1) more than 3 days in any period of 30 days ('Keeping Children Safe in Education 2014').
+1. DBS CHECK Every member of staff who is involved in a 'regulated ac- tivity' 1 relating to children will need an Enhanced DBS check.
+The School Staffing (England) Regulations 2009, the Non- Maintained Special Schools (England) Regulations 2009, the Non- and the Education (Independent School Standards) Regu- lations 2014 require proprietors to check that a person to be appointed is not subject to an interim prohibition or- der or a prohibition order.
+Anyone who has been barred will not be employed.
+(1) more than 3 days in any period of 30 days ('Keeping Children Safe in Education 2014') 2.
+DBS CERTIFICATE TRANSFER A new DBS Certificate will not be required if an employee already possesses one with an update service. a. correct level (Enhanced) b. correct workforce (Child workforce)

-DBS Certificate Transfer

-A new DBS Certificate will not be required if an employee already possesses one with an update service.

-- Correct level (Enhanced) - Correct workforce (Child workforce)

-5.4 - GROUP LEADERS
+5.4 GROUP LEADERS